Compare & save on International Removals

 3. Alicante

-After Alicante, Malaga is one of the cheapest places to live in Spain.
-When compared to living in London on Numbeo, the average rental price is 67.35% lower.
-This lower cost of living provides better access to a higher quality of living.
+Málaga is one of the cheapest places to rent in Spain.
+When compared to living in London on Numbeo, the average rental price for a 1-bed apartment in the city centre is 66.5% lower and 68.9% for a 3-bed apartment.
+These lower costs mean better access to a higher quality of living for most expats.

 5. San Sebastian